kkpan11/ete/doc/tutorial/tutorial_smartview.rst

                   draw_tree={'node-height-min': 100})

   t.explore(layouts=[layout])

+In this case, we are requesting to collapse any node with a height less than 100 pixels.

 ..
 TODO: Add LegendFace, maybe, and have draw.js put Decoration(..., position='top') or 'top-right', etc, put things in that place.